Boat dehumidifier display

 An adjustable air vent allows you to control the airflow out of the unit.
 The air filter is washable and replaceable.

-READ ALSO The 3 Best PLB For Boating
+READ ALSO The Best VHF Marine Radio

 Check it Out